Nukesor/pueue/README.md

 ## How to use it:

+**Adding Commands:**\

 To add a command just write: `pueue add sleep 60`\
 If you want to add flags to the command, you can either:
 - add `--` => `pueue add -- ls -al`
 - surround the command with a string `pueue add 'ls -al'`

+The command will then be added and scheduled for execution, as if you executed it right now and then.

 For normal operation it's recommended to add an alias to your shell's rc.\
 E.g.: `alias pad='pueue add --'`